genkgo/php-asn1/README.md

 ---

-<h2><span style="color:red">Notice: This library is no longer actively maintained!</span></h2>
-If you are currently using PHPASN1, this might not be an immediate problem for you, since this library was always rather stable.

-However, you are advised to migrate to alternative packages to ensure that your applications remain functional also with newer PHP versions.

----

 A PHP Framework that allows you to encode and decode arbitrary [ASN.1][3] structures using the [ITU-T X.690 Encoding Rules][4].
 This encoding is very frequently used in [X.509 PKI environments][5] or the communication between heterogeneous computer systems.